eranea/eranea.github.io/index.md

 layout: default
 ---

-- 👋 Hi, we are @eranea
+- 👋 Hi, we are Eranea

 - 👀 Eranea as a company was founded in 2011 by software engineers with thorough backgrounds in large-scale software development, system engineering and architecture for mission-critical applications in various areas and industries: media, finance, industry,etc.